labhai/DICOM-Anonymization/dicom_anonymizer/README.md

 Header fields are classified by re-identification risk, and different anonymization rules are applied depending on the selected anonymization level (low or high).
 - **Target Fields for Header Anonymization**
   The following table summarizes representative header fields targeted for anonymization and how they are handled at each level.
-  (This is a simplified overview; the complete anonymization policy, including tag-level handling rules for both low- and high-level anonymization, is documented in dicom_header_anonymization_policy.xlsx.)
+  (This is a simplified overview; the complete anonymization policy, including tag-level handling rules for both low- and high-level anonymization, is documented in dicom_header_anonymizer_policy.xlsx.)
   | Field Category | DICOM Tags (examples) | Low-level Policy | High-level Policy |
   | -------------- | ------------------ | ---------------- | ----------------- |
   | absolute identifiers     | Patient Name, Birth Date, Address | Removed            | Removed              |